CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 {{%/notice%}}

-To convert the topology, change the ports on leaf01 and leaf02 (spine01 does not require any port changes) and create the server01 and server 02 VMs.
+To convert the topology, change the ports on leaf01 and leaf02 (spine01 does not require any port changes) and create the server01 and server 02 virtual servers.

 ### Change the Ports